Civil War Soldiers and Sailors Monument

 Today, Van Wert County continues to be a vibrant community, with a mix of rural and urban areas.
 The county's economy has diversified, and it is home to businesses in industries such as healthcare, manufacturing, and agriculture.
 The county's historical legacy is recognized and celebrated, with preservation efforts ensuring that its rich history is passed on to future generations.

-This timeline provides a condensed summary of the historical journey of Van Wert County, Ohio.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Van Wert County, Ohio.

 • October 1, 1821 - Van Wert County is officially established by Ohio state legislature.